luoxiaojun1992/ai-agent/README.md

 ## 🚀 Overview

-This is an enhanced version of the AI Agent system with comprehensive skill documentation, security improvements, modern microservices architecture, and a complete testing framework.
+This is an enhanced version of the AI Agent system with comprehensive skill documentation, security improvements, modern microservices architecture.

 ## ✨ New Features